Bikram9168/DSA-in-JAVA/README.md

 ## Types of Loops

 ### 1. For Loop
--A `for` loop is used when the number of iterations is known in advance.
+A `for` loop is used when the number of iterations is known in advance.

 **Syntax (general):**
 ```c